jkclark/aws-otel-collector/docs/developers/docker-demo.md

 ```
 cd examples; docker-compose up
 ```
-3. Now you can view you data in AWS console
+3. Now you can view your data in AWS console

     * X-Ray - aws console
     * CloudWatch - aws console